Curated Measure

 Caldara, D. & Iacoviello, M., "Measuring Geopolitical Risk," American Economic Review, 112(4):1194-1225 (2022)

 NL Analytics.
 (2026).
-Corporate Geopolitical Risk Index [Data set].
+The Corporate Geopolitical Risk Index [Data set].
 NL Analytics. https://apps.nlanalytics.tech/curated-measures/global-corporate-geopolitical-risk-index/